University of Texas Law logo Update your account

 If you wish to satisfy MCLE or other professional education requirements in another state for a program offered by the University of Texas School of Law, please check with the state bar or other licensing authority in that state to ensure it will qualify for self-reporting your credits.

 To claim Other States MCLE credit, Other States credit option must be selected PRIOR to viewing the live webcast.
-You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
+You must claim and certify your credit online in Your Briefcase, you will then be provided a Certificate of Attendance for your records and to provide to other licensing authorities as needed.

 This accreditation requires attendance verification.
 UT Law CLE monitors and records attendee responses to questions that randomly appear during the live webcast presentation.
 The response record is detailed on the Certificate of Completion.